ariasql/ariasql/readme.md

 ROLLBACK;
 ```

-For further examples, please see the `tests` directory or ANSI SQL1 standard.
+For further examples, please see executor tests or ANSI SQL1 standard.